• Skip to primary navigation

 S&P Global Website

 All investors can access ESG data on over 9,200 companies from the website.
-Every company that appears on the list was carefully evaluated on about 1,000 data points.
+Every company on the list was carefully evaluated on about 1,000 data points.
 It is the most extensive analysis ever done.

 How does S&P Global check different companies?
 It relies on the portfolio characteristics.